 How does the school measure success?

 The school tracks the attendance, progress and behaviour for learning of all students, including students in this particular group.
 Success is evidenced by the outcomes for these students which demonstrates that they are making progress similar to, or in some cases better than, their peers in the school and above average nationally.

-If you would like to view data relating to students in receipt of the pupil premium for the academic year 2016-17 please click here.
+Data relating to students in receipt of the pupil premium for the academic year 2018/19 can be found below: